What to Pack for Paris in the Winter

 Even in winter, the sun can peek through the clouds.
 It’s a good idea to pack sunglasses and some sunscreen to protect your skin.

 Don’t forget to plan your travel outfit too!
-Layers are a must when traveling in winter—you’ll want to be ready for the temperature changes from the plane to the city.
+Layers are a must when traveling in winter.
+You’ll want to be ready for the temperature changes from the plane to the city.
 On the flight, I always wear my wool coat and sneakers (both likely on your packing list) to save space in my suitcase.
-Check out these pieces below that are perfect for a long international flight:

-I hope this guide helps you decide what to wear in Paris in winter!
-With just a few key pieces—a wool coat, knitwear, winter boots, and some cozy accessories—you’ll be ready to explore the City of Light looking stylish and staying warm!
+I hope this guide helps you decide what to wear in Paris this winter.
+With a few key pieces and some planning, you’ll be ready to explore the City of Light looking stylish and staying warm!

 YOU MAY ALSO LIKE